 A standard electricity bill is straightforward to calculate: by multiplying the rate you pay for electricity by the amount of electricity you’ve consumed in a month, you can easily arrive at your monthly bill.

 A time-of-use bill is a bit more complex to calculate but follows a similar process.
 Instead of multiplying your total monthly usage by your single electricity rate, you now must multiply the amount of electricity consumed during certain hours of the day by the rate specific to those hours.
 In practice, these differences mean that some customers may see immediate savings on their monthly electric bills without changing their behavior, while others will see increased bills without adjusting their electricity usage habits.

 There are a number of ways to make the most out of a time-of-use rate.
 The simplest, and easiest to implement, is to use your appliances during the hours when electricity is least expensive.
 For customers who take the initiative to shift consumption habits, even slight changes could produce visible savings.

-In fact, for residential customers on PG&E’s time-of-use rate, if you run your dishwasher 20 times a month at 9 pm instead of at 6 pm, you could save you almost $15 annually on electricity costs.* Repeat this process with other household appliances, such as your washer and dryer, and the savings begin to add up quickly.
+In fact, for residential customers on PG&E’s time-of-use rate, if you run your washing machine 3 times a week at 9 pm instead of at 6 pm, you could save almost $12 annually on electricity costs.
+Repeat this process with other household appliances, such as your washer and dryer, and the savings begin to add up quickly.